danilwhale/sharpcraft/README.md

 ## how to get latest version??????
 [click here to go to github actions](https://github.com/danilwhale/SharpCraft/actions/), then select top most link with checkmark from left, click on it, scroll down, download artifact for your platform (windows or linux)
-> ⚠️ this is untested, if not working, build it yourself using instructions below
+> ⚠️ linux build is untested, if not working, build it yourself using instructions below

 ## how to build™
 1. clone repo (using download button, git clone or ide's vcs clone system)